 Matcha cheesecake and tea at the Tea House

-Frequently Asked Questions About the Japanese Tea Garden (Golden Gate Park)
+Interesting Facts About the Japanese Tea Garden

-Is Japanese Tea Garden in Golden Gate Park?
+Is the Japanese Tea Garden Worth It?

 Yes, I’d 100% recommend visiting the Japanese Tea Garden, especially if you love beautiful gardens, historically important gardens, Japanese culture, and tea.